Marina Stakusic

 Marina Stakusic (Марина Стакушић; born 27 November 2004) is a Canadian professional tennis player.

-She has a career-high WTA singles ranking of world No. 114, achieved on 24 February 2025, and a best doubles ranking of No. 448, reached on 14 August 2023.
+She has a career-high singles ranking of No. 114 by the WTA, achieved on 24 February 2025, and a best doubles ranking of No. 448, reached on 14 August 2023.
 Stakusic was a member of the Canadian team which won the 2023 Billie Jean King Cup.
-She has won one WTA 125 singles title as well as four singles titles and one doubles title on the ITF circuit.
+She has won one WTA 125 singles title as well as four singles titles and one doubles title on the ITF Circuit.

 Early life

 Stakusic is from Mississauga.
 Her father is a Montenegrin who emigrated to Canada at the age of 25, while her mother was born in Canada to parents who emigrated from Serbia.
 Her brother, Marko Stakusic, is also a professional tennis player.
 She began playing tennis at the age of five.

-Career
+Career highlights

 2022: WTA Tour debut

 Stakusic made her WTA Tour main-draw debut at the Championnats de Granby where she defeated Jaimee Fourlis in the first round, before losing to 10th seed Marta Kostyuk.